-Hotels, Inns and Bed & Breakfast Uses in Residential Districts where the use is prohibited.
+Hotels, Inns and Bed & Breakfast Uses in Residential Districts

+In addition to STR provisions in the Administrative Code, the Planning Code also allows small hotel uses in Residential Districts with Conditional Use authorization.
+They are historically known as bed and breakfast inns or small hotels, and are limited to 5 rooms in all RH Districts except in RH-1 Districts, where the use is prohibited.
 Because the existing STR law doesn't place any restrictions on the number of days for hosted rentals, the law essentially allows small hotels in RH districts as of right.
 Prior to the recent legislative change hotels with less than six rooms required a Conditional Use authorization, which is accompanied by notice to the neighbors and a discretionary public hearing.
-There is clearly a difference between renting out a home while on vacation verses a fulltime bed and breakfast; however, as the Department's enforcement team has found, and subsequent studies have affirmed, a number of owners are using STR sites to circumvent traditional oversight processes and are effectively adding high-intensity hotel-like uses in a residential neighborhood.
+There is clearly a difference between renting out a home while on vacation verses a fulltime bed and breakfast; however, as the Department's enforcement team has found, and subsequent studies have affirmed20, a number of owners are using STR sites to circumvent traditional oversight processes and are effectively adding high-intensity hotel-like uses in a residential neighborhood.